New Jersey Estate Administration Attorneys

 - Frequently Asked Questions About Estate and Trust Administration in New Jersey

 Estate administration involves the process of collecting and preserving a deceased individual’s assets, paying off the decedent’s outstanding debts and estate expenses, and distributing the remainder of the decedent’s assets to the party or parties designated in the decedent’s will or to the decedent’s heirs under state intestacy laws.

 What Is Trust Administration?

 Trust administration involves the management of assets that are being held by a trust in accordance with the terms of the trust creation document.
 Administration of a trust is performed by a trustee or trustees, parties appointed in the trust document to operate the trust.
 Trustees are generally expected to undertake actions that preserve the value of the trust, rather than aggressively grow the value of the trust’s assets.
 Trust administration also involves making distributions of trust income and principal, as directed by the trust document, to trust beneficiaries and providing accountancy of trust activity to beneficiaries or to the court.

-Estate and Trust Administration Matters We Can Help With
+Estate and Trust Matters That Our Qualified New Jersey Estate Administration Attorneys Can Help With

-At Choi Law Firm, an estate administration attorney in NY can help you with all the aspects of running an estate or a trust, including:
+At the Choi Law Firm, our qualified New Jersey estate administration attorneys can help you with all the aspects of running an estate or a trust, including:

 - Gathering a decedent’s assets for an estate